Be the first to know what's going on with your account.

 - History Alert: Get an alert when a transaction on an NWCU account is greater or less than an amount you choose.

 - Insufficient Funds Alert: Set up an alert for when a transaction has been declined for insufficient funds.
+This means you may be getting an overdraft fee.

 - Transaction Alert: When a check reorder, funds transfer, or stop payment is processed, cancelled, failed, etc., you can be notified.